usmanwalana/usmanwalana/src/pages/index.md

   - type: section_portfolio
     title: Recent Work
     section_id: latest-projects
-    subtitle: An optional subtitle of the section
+    subtitle: A glimpse of what I have been working on
     layout_style: mosaic
     projects_number: 6
     view_all_label: View All